StrataSource/panorama-template/README.md

 This project uses ESLint for linting.
 To install it, first make sure you have NodeJS installed.
 After running `npm install` in your terminal, you have access to the following scripts.

 -   `npm run lint` - This script runs a codestyle check on your project and returns warnings and errors in your terminal.
+-   `npm run prettier` - This script runs a codestyle check on your project via prettier and automatically fixes style differences.
--   `npm run fix` - This script attempts to automatically fix any warnings and errors.
+-   `npm run fix` - This script runs a codestyle check on your project and attempts to automatically fix any warnings and errors.